A "Romantische Strasse" must live up to its name, and as a real symbol of German Romanticism Germany’s Romantic Road does exactly that.

-Stretching from Wuerzburg at the northern end of Bavaria to Fuessen close to the Austrian border, and lying at the foot of the Alps, the Romantische Strasse is a 350 kilometer (218 mile) route that was situated in the US sector of a Germany divided into four zones.
-It quickly became a popular excursion for service personnel families who were stationed there, and their visitors.
+Stretching from Wuerzburg at the northern end of Bavaria to Fuessen close to the Austrian border, and lying at the foot of the Alps, the 350 kilometer (218 mile) Romantische Strasse was in the US sector of a Germany divided into four zones.
+It quickly became a popular excursion for service personnel families stationed there, and their visitors.

-They hoped to show the world another side of a Germany which at the time still carried the shadow, and devastation, of the previous years, and highlight the characteristics of the country’s people and culture, and some of its most picturesque scenery, towns and cities.
+They hoped to show the world another side of a Germany that at the time still carried the shadow, and devastation, of previous years, and highlight the characteristics of the country’s people and culture with some of its most picturesque scenery, towns and cities.

-While as the capital of the Franconian wine area it offers not only historical culture but also that of food and wine, with local and world renowned restaurants offering Franken cuisine and of course the best of the local wines.
+While as the capital of the Franconian wine area it offers not only historical culture but also food and wine, with local and world renowned restaurants offering Franken cuisine and of course the best of local wines.

-A treat that is hard to find outside the country because the Germans like to keep it all for themselves.
+A treat hard to find outside the country because the Germans like to keep it all for themselves.

 Each town along the Romantic Road has its own charm.

-Wieskirche, has a stunning oval Rococo church, with a wooden statue which "cried tears" in 1738.
-A center for pilgrimages since then, as the "Pilgrimage Church of the Scourged Savior", there are many claims of pilgrim's diseases miraculously cured.
+Wieskirche, has a stunning oval Rococo church, with a wooden statue that "cried tears" in 1738.
+As the "Pilgrimage Church of the Scourged Savior" it has been a center for pilgrimages since then, with many claims of pilgrim's diseases being miraculously cured.

-It lies in the region of Pfaffenwinkel, or Monks Corner, the name coming from the old Bavarian dialect for priests, "Pfaffe", which is known as the land of "Farmers, Artists and Monks" and is filled with churches.
+It lies in Pfaffenwinkel, or Monks Corner, the region's name coming from the old Bavarian dialect for priests, "Pfaffe", which is known as the land of "Farmers, Artists and Monks" and is filled with churches.

-Noerdlingen, situated in the center of a meteorite crater and one of the three medieval towns with a complete original wall and towers, was used for the end sequences of another movie, Willy Wonka and the Chocolate Factory.
+Noerdlingen, in the center of a meteorite crater is one of the three medieval towns with a complete wall and towers, but the only one that is completely original, and was used for the end sequences of another movie, Willy Wonka and the Chocolate Factory.

 Hohenschwangau and Neuschwanstein are surrounded by lakes and have two castles.
-Hohenschwangau was King Ludwig II of Bavaria’s family home in mid-19th century, while Neuschwanstein was built as an architectural fantasy to fulfill his dream, but nevertheless it was somewhere he hardly ever lived and was not completed by the time of his mysterious death.
+Hohenschwangau was King Ludwig II of Bavaria’s family home in the mid-19th century, while Neuschwanstein was built as an architectural fantasy to fulfill his dream, but was somewhere he hardly ever lived and it wasn't completed by the time of his mysterious death.

-However it has been used in many films including Chitty, Chitty, Bang, Bang, was the inspiration for Cinderella’s castle in Disney’s classic Cinderella, and both the "Cinderella" and "Sleeping Beauty" fairytale castles in the Disney theme parks are based in part upon Ludwig’s 19th century castle romanticism so, although he did not live to enjoy his vision, there are millions who have.
+It has been used in many films including Chitty, Chitty, Bang, Bang, was the inspiration for Cinderella’s castle in Disney’s classic Cinderella, and both the "Cinderella" and "Sleeping Beauty" fairytale castles in the Disney theme parks are based in part upon Ludwig’s 19th century castle romanticism, so although he did not live to enjoy his vision there are millions who have.

-Finally to Fuessen which also began alongside the Via Claudia Augusta, the main route from Italy in the days of the Roman empire.
-As Germany’s highest town at 800 to 1200 meters above sea level, and at the edge of snow capped mountains and lakes a place of beauty and history, it's a treasure house of art and architecture all within a perfectly preserved medieval heart.
+Finally to Fuessen that also began alongside the Via Claudia Augusta, the main route from Italy in the days of the Roman empire.
+As Germany’s highest town at 800 to 1200 meters above sea level, and at the edge of snow capped mountains and lakes it's a place of beauty and history.
+A treasure house of art and architecture all within a perfectly preserved medieval heart.

 Photograph of Rothenburg ob der Tauber’s Ploenlein, former market place, with on the left the Siebers-gate and on the right hand side the Kobolzeller-gate, photographer Berthold Werner - Wieskirche fresco by Johann Baptist Zimmermann (1680–1758) a Bavarian artist, public domaine, photographer Nuckelhamster - photograph Neuschwanstein Castle, photographer Cezary Piwowarski - all via de.Wikipedia